COVID-19 Coronavirus Information

 All Town Playgrounds: residents may use Town playgrounds at their own risk, as it is not possible for the Town to keep equipment appropriately sanitized after every use.
 Those using Town playgrounds are expected to observe COVID-19 social distancing and hygiene protocols.

-Thornell Farm Park: the park is open but per State requirements, all grass and turf sports fields currently remain closed to group activities.
-The tennis courts, trails, walkways and the playground are open to residents; COVID-19 social distancing and hygiene protocols are required.
+Thornell Farm Park: the park is open and per State requirements, all grass and turf sports fields are open to group activities of 25 individuals or less; the tennis courts, trails, walkways and the playground are open to residents.
+COVID-19 social distancing and hygiene protocols are required.

 Town Clerk: All services of the Town Clerk are available online, by mail, phone and email.
 If necessary, an appointment can be arranged.
 Contact at 248-6214 or firstname.lastname@example.org, mail materials to Pittsford Town Clerk's Office, 11 South Main Street, Pittsford NY 14534.
 Services info at www.townofpittsford.org/home-clerk.